infktr/miner.sh/README.md

  #- Nanopool.org is a great pool.
 Go to help scroll down and choose a pool but use this syntax >>> etn-au1.nanopool.org:13433

- #- Do not include " stratum+ssl:// " if you receive errors, use a pool exactly like this etn-eu1.nanopool.org:13433
+ #- Do not include " stratum+ssl:// " if you receive errors, use a pool exactly like this >>> etn-eu1.nanopool.org:13433

+ #- run program with command    ./xmr-stak-cpu